KeanuVentura/CookingUpInsights/README.md

 ## Hypothesis Testing

-To investigate the relationship between cooking time and recipe ratings, I performed a hypothesis test comparing recipes with short cooking times (20–30 minutes) to those with long cooking times (300–400 minutes).
+To investigate the relationship between cooking time and recipe ratings, I performed a hypothesis test comparing recipes with short cooking times (20–30 minutes) to those with long cooking times (300–400 minutes).<br>

-**Null Hypothesis (H₀):**
-There is no difference in average recipe ratings between recipes with short cooking times and those with long cooking times.<br>
+**Null Hypothesis (H₀):** There is no difference in average recipe ratings between recipes with short cooking times and those with long cooking times.<br>

-**Alternative Hypothesis (H₁):**
-There is a difference in average recipe ratings between the two cooking time bins.<br>
+**Alternative Hypothesis (H₁):** There is a difference in average recipe ratings between the two cooking time bins.<br>

-**Test Statistic:**
-The difference in means of average ratings between the two cooking time bins.<br>
+**Test Statistic:** The difference in means of average ratings between the two cooking time bins.<br>

-**Significance Level:**
-5% (α = 0.05)
+**Significance Level:** 5% (α = 0.05)

 <iframe
   src="assets/hypothesis_test_permutation_distribution.html"